 For the past twenty years, the Laramie County Conservation District has offered low-cost seedling trees and shrubs, technical assistance and information to Laramie County citizens in an effort to encourage the establishment of conservation tree plantings such as shelterbelts, field or livestock windbreaks, living snow fences and/or wildlife habitat areas.

 Seedling Tree Sales The Laramie County Conservation District sells seedling trees for conservation related purposes each year starting in the late fall and ending with pick-up in late spring.
 While the seedling trees can be purchased and planted at will, another popular option is to have a windbreak design made and planted by our seasonal tree crew.
 For more information, please visit our Living Snow Fence or Windbreaks sections under the Tree Program tab.
-To order seedling trees please fill out our 2020 Tree Order Form.
-Varieties that are typically available from year to year can be found here: Trees for Conservation.
+Tree orders for 2020 have closed, but feel free to look over our sample order form for possible species varieties to be offered this coming fall 2020 Tree Order Form.
+Descriptions of trees typically available can be found here: Trees for Conservation.

 The Many Benefits of Planting Trees Curious about the overall benefits of your trees?
 Click the link below to access the National Tree Benefit Calculator.
 This tool breaks down the annual value of your tree into how it affects property value, stormwater runoff, energy, air quality and CO2 reduction.
 National Tree Benefit Calculator